laaners/yugioh_comprehensive_rulebook/README.md

 You can change a face-down Defense Position monster into face-up Attack Position, without using a card effect.
 This is called a Flip Summon.
 - When you Flip Summon, you cannot change the monster to face-up Defense Position, only to face-up Attack Position.
 - A Monster Card cannot be Flip Summoned in the same turn that it was Set onto the field.

-**References**:- You cannot use most monsters' effects until they are face-up
+- You cannot use most monsters' effects until they are face-up

+*References*:
 <p align="left">
 	<ol>
 		<li>